zebrajaeger/esp32-led-dimmer/README.md

 ### 1.6.1.
 Installation

-- Install platformio as described here: <https://platformio.org/install/ide?install=vscode>
+- Install platformio as described here: <https://platformio.org/install/ide?install=vscode>.
 - On the PIO Home tab within Visual Studio Code, go to the left toolbar and choose 'Platforms'
 - Install 'Expressif 32' platform
-- Clone this project into a directory of your choice or download it as a zip-file from here: <https://github.com/zebrajaeger/esp32-led-dimmer/archive/master.zip> (same link as 'Clone or download' -> 'Download ZIP')
+- Clone this project into a directory of your choice or download it as a zip-file from here: <https://github.com/zebrajaeger/esp32-led-dimmer/archive/master.zip> (same link as 'Clone or download' -> 'Download ZIP').
 - In the PIO Home tab choode 'Open Project' and choose the folder with the project files.

 - Edit the platformio.ini and change the line